From Fashion Model to Martha Stewart Cake Designer: How an ICE Alum Found Her Sweet Spot

 “Wendy Kromer has been making cakes with us since day one,” says Martha Stewart on her website marthastewartweddings.com.
 “She is so good and so unbelievably creative.”

-Before her storied career as a pastry chef, Wendy strolled catwalks in the epicenter of European fashion culture.
+Before her storied career as a pastry chef, Kromer strolled catwalks in the epicenter of European fashion culture.
 It might seem like an odd transition, she acknowledges, as she pipes white icing through a star tip onto a white, layered cake at home in Ohio, but it’s an artistic endeavor that captures her personality and interests.

 “It’s all about texture,” she says of the piping method, popularized in the 1920s by Pastry Chef Joseph Lambeth.
 “It reminds me of beautiful ceiling details.”